 On a road trip to N.Y. in about 1987, Doug stopped at Old Barney.
 It looks just about the same today.
 Just north of Old Barney we hit a bump in the road.
 And by that we mean we hit something submerged in the water and it went “bump.”
 Sort of a chilling sound and feel when 3 miles from dry land.
 We stopped and checked things out as best as possible.
 No bilge pumps running, no water rushing in, rudder seemed to work, engine seemed fine.
 So off we went again.
 The gods of fortune smiled upon us as the anticipated 3-foot waves never materialized.
 Conditions were far more benign than Wahweap on a busy day.

 From about 15 miles away we could see the Manhattan skyline and the Verrazano-Narrows Bridge.
 We rounded Sandy Hook and beelined for Great Kills Harbor.
 The dudes gave us horrible instructions and told us to dock stern-first in a slip that was “very wide.”
 And by that they meant “very narrow.”
 After a couple of aborted efforts that saw us nearly ground on the adjacent shoal, we put the bow in.
 As Dirty Harry observed, “A man’s got to know his limitations.”
 We later noted that nobody else in the entire marina backed in.
 Not even the little maneuverable boats.

 Dana and Karen plotted the trip up the Hudson River to Half Moon Bay tomorrow.
-There is a decent chance we will take more and better N.Y.C. photos on the way by.
+There’s a decent chance we’ll take more and better N.Y.C. photos on the way by.